Women's Health

 Because if you have raging endometriosis and so you’re on the pill to help with the pain AND you’re also fixing the root st the same time *with* the goal of coming off the pill.
 Then you’re using the pill to help you.
 Because sometimes band aids SRE needed whilst you fix the root of the issue.
 In a situation like this, then when you come off the pill, you’ll be able to handle any last bits of endo pain whilst we now clean up any damage from the pill and bring your inflammation and estrogen into balance whilst boosting your immune system (only so much work for the root issue can be done on the pill).

-ready to get off HBC WITHOUT a horrendous rebound of symptoms ....
+If you're ready to get off HBC WITHOUT a horrendous rebound of symptoms ....
 "The Art of Coming off Hormonal Birth Control" is your saving grace